 Section 2 introduces the formal framework for the analysis.
-Section 3 defines the elimination procedures of interest and presents the main results.
-Section 4 provides the results on order-independence.
-Section 5 provides a sketch of the proof of the central "workhorse lemma", along with an example.
-The formal proof of the lemma is in the Appendix.
+Section 3 defines elimination procedures and introduces the workhorse lemma.
+Section 4 presents the results on outcome monotonicity with respect to first-order belief restrictions and outcome equivalence with respect to the epistemic priority order.
+Section 5 presents the results on order independence and backward induction.
+Section 6 provides a sketch of the proof of the workhorse lemma, along with an example.
+The Appendix provides the formal proof.